Hearts of Iron: Sequels

 A sequel to Hearts of Iron, Hearts of Iron II, was released in 2005.
-Two spin-offs were created for Hearts of Iron II: Darkest Hour: A Hearts of Iron Game and Arsenal of Democracy: A Hearts of Iron Game.
-The third game in the series, Hearts of Iron III was released on August 7, 2009.
-Hearts of Iron – The Card Game was released as a free-to-play, browser-based collectible card game on October 3, 2011.
+Two spin-offs were created for Hearts of Iron II: Darkest Hour: A Hearts of Iron Game and Arsenal of Democracy.
+The third game in the series, Hearts of Iron III was released on 7 August 2009.
+Hearts of Iron – The Card Game was released as a free-to-play, browser-based collectible card game on 3 October 2011.
 East vs. West – A Hearts of Iron Game was scheduled to release in 2014, but was canceled.
-Hearts of Iron IV, the fourth main installment in the series, was released on June 6, 2016.
+Hearts of Iron IV, the fourth main installment in the series, was released on 6 June 2016.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Tom Chick of Computer Games Magazine summarized Hearts of Iron as "an ambitious mess, a noble mess, certainly a well-intentioned mess, but ultimately a mess nonetheless".

 Hearts of Iron: Platinum

 Hearts of Iron: Platinum was released in 2004 with the intention of improving several elements of the original game.
 According to Metacritic, Hearts of Iron: Platinum received slightly more favorable reviews than the original Hearts of Iron.